Cheap Car Insurance for Low-Income Drivers in Georgia

 Cheapest car insurance for drivers with poor credit in Georgia

-In the Peach State, insurance companies can look at your credit when determining car insurance costs.[1]
-Drivers with poor credit generally pay more for coverage than drivers with good credit.
-That’s because studies show drivers with poor credit may be more likely to file a claim, which affects the insurance company’s bottom line.[2]
+Like many states, Georgia allows car insurance companies to consider your credit when determining your premiums.[1]
+Generally, drivers with poor credit pay more for car insurance than drivers with good credit.
+That’s because studies have found drivers with poor credit tend to file more claims.[2]

 Insurance Company